Finding Information About Your Account Settings

 - Enter your preferred port numbers for incoming and outgoing settings:

-Incoming Server Ports 993 Secure port for IMAP 995 Secure port for POP Outgoing Server Ports 587 Port for SMTP
+Incoming Server Ports 993 Secure port for IMAP 995 Secure port for POP Outgoing Server Ports 587 or 465 Port for SMTP

 - For both incoming and outgoing server, go to Use the following type of encrypted connection and select SSL from the drop-down